sheffield-bioinformatics-core/ngs_intro_workshop/03-rna-seq.md

 3) Annotation file

 The Ensembl gene IDs are not particularly memorable, so it would be highly beneficial to have other annotations at hand to help us interpret the data downstream.
-We can use the biomart website again to produce a table to aid downstream intrepretation.
+We can use the biomart website again to produce a table to aid downstream interpretation.

 This time, select only the *Gene Stable ID* tickbox in the GENE box.
 Expand the EXTERNAL panel by clicking the "+" next to EXTERNAL, and select *HGNC symbol* and *NCBI gene (formerly Entrezgene) ID*